Year of the Novel

 It may seem a bit late to be talking about beginnings, but it’s often only once you’re close to the end that you can see where you should have begun!
 This week is all about making sure your novel starts where and how it needs to (know that you know where it’s going).

 Endings are tough, but we’re going to be tough right back at them!
-We’ll talk finales, climaxes, cliffhangers, epilogues and the importance of thinking about theme.
+We’ll talk finales, climaxes, cliffhangers, epilogues, the difference between an open-ending and no-ending at all.

 8. Where do we go from here?